Neos Marmaras: History

 Most of the residents are originally from Marmara Island, in the Sea of Marmara, and from Parthenonas, a small village on the mountain, Itamos.

 Neos Marmaras was formed in 1925 by Greek refugees from Marmara Island following the Asia Minor catastrophe and exchange of populations with Turkey.

 In 1970, the traditional inland hill village of Parthenonas was abandoned and these inhabitants moved down to the coast and also settled in Neos Marmaras boosting its population.

 Since the 1980s, Neos Marmaras has become a popular tourist town with numerous cafes, restaurants and bars along the waterfront being very busy in the summer months.

+Historic Population

 Porto Carras

 Porto Carras is a big 5-star resort outside Neos Marmaras.
 It is one of the biggest in northern Greece.

 There is also a famous wine from Porto Carras called Domaine Porto Carras.

 Settlements

 Neos Marmaras has numerous settlements and islands including: